navcoin/navcoin/doc/bech32-mod-gen-poly.md

 gen_crc(8, 10000000, 0x584d52)
 ```

-### 2. Calculating false-positive error rates for each polynomial
+### 2. Calculation of false-positive error rates

-To calculate the set of candidate polynomials, we used [crccollide.cpp](https://github.com/sipa/ezbase32/blob/master/crccollide.cpp) developed by Bitcoin developers compiled with the default parameters as in:
+To see the performance of all generated polynomials, we used [crccollide.cpp](https://github.com/sipa/ezbase32/blob/master/crccollide.cpp) that is developed by Bitcoin developers compiled with the default parameters as in:

 ```bash
 $ g++ ezbase32/crccollide.cpp -o crccollide -lpthread -O3
 ```

-Then we set the number of errors to 5, the threshold to 120 characters and run it.
+Then we run it with 5 errors and 120-character threshold.

 ```bash
 $ mkdir results1
 $ parallel -a list.txt ./crccollide {} 5 120 ">" results1/{}.txt
 ```

-The calculation took approximately 25 days on Core i5-13500
+The execution took approximately 25 days on Core i5-13500

 ```bash
 39762158.30s user 2845631.54s system 1975% cpu 599:14:56.86 total